promann/purdue-ironhacks/DOCUMENTATION.md

-This document contains technical details about how the Purdue Ironhacks platform works.

-### Dependencies

 The app is powered by [Bloggify](https://bloggify.org)—a modular and flexible platform for building modular applications.
 Since Bloggify is a Node.js platform, you have to install Node.js on your machine.
 The data is stored in a MongoDB database.

 ### Installation